-From Figure 11, we se that AODV allows free-riding of the misbehaving nodes, while the throughput of the misbehaving nodes is considerably reduced in QUORUM.
+From Fig. 13, we can see that AODV allows freeriding of the misbehaving nodes, while the throughput of the misbehaving nodes is considerably reduced in QUORUM.
 Percentage misbehavior refers to the percentage of the nodes in the network that misbehave.
-It is interesting to note that AODV is not affected greatly by this kind of misbehavior because it doesn't rely on the HELLO packets for its routes unlike QUORUM.
+It is interesting to note that AODV is not affected greatly by this kind of misbehavior because it doesn't rely on the HELLO packets for its routes unlike QUO-RUM.
 Though QUORUM gets affected by the HELLO packet misbehavior, we can observe that free-riding of misbehaving nodes is reduced to a great extent.
 This is because misbehaving nodes have robustness of zero in the eyes of their neighbors and hence their control packets for routing are not forwarded because of their low robustness.